Check back here soon for what’s next!

-Our vigils continue but have moved to Monday evenings
+Our vigils continue but have moved to Wednesdays at noon as of September

 The City of Boston has allowed National Grid to begin construction of its Back Bay Billionaires’ Pipeline, ignoring the usual winter moratorium on construction, ignoring the unanimous City Council resolution that no decision be made without a robust public conversation, and in spite of the fact that the Attorney General has recommended that the DPU reject the sweetheart financing arrangement.
 We will bear witness and make known our opposition to this terrible project that will poison our city and our planet.
 Fracked gas is not a “bridge” fuel.
 We call on our Mayor and elected officials to initiate a moratorium on all fossil-fuel expansion.
 Join us for our standouts.
 Bring signs; make your voice heard.

 Boston Civic Media envisions the future of collaboration around climate change in Boston at this event.
 Leaders of three BCEC member organizations will be participating in the “Lightning Talks,” as will Councilor Matt O’Malley, the City Council’s chair of the Committee on the Environment and Sustainability.
 The program also includes lunch, workshops, and a keynote address.
 For full details go to BostonClimateChangeShowcase.splashthat.com.